Museums of the Bethel Historical Society: History

 The society was founded as the Bethel Historical Society on May 31, 1966 at a meeting at the Bethel Library Association.
 Eighteen individuals gathered for that first meeting, including Eva Bean, the author of East Bethel Road, who became the secretary and is considered by the society to be its founder.
 One of the earliest presidents of the society was Margaret Joy Tibbetts, the United States Ambassador to Norway from 1964 to 1969.
 Early financial support for the society was provided by the William Bingham II Trust for Charity, which funded the restoration of the Dr. Moses Mason House and awarded it to the society in 1974.
-With support from the Bingham Trustees and others, the society was able to hire its first paid staff member, curator Stanley Howe.
+With support from the Bingham Trustees and others, the society was able to hire its first paid staff member, curator Dr. Stanley R. Howe Phd.
 Continued support over the years have enabled the society's gradual transition from a small, single-town historical society to a regionally-focused history museum.